 This was just the beginning, and it took me 5 1/2 years to realize that I was becoming an Internet addict.
-Before you judge me too harshly, this didn’t happen overnight, but in a slow and gradual manner making it all the more difficult to notice.
+Before you judge me too harshly, this didn’t happen overnight, but in a gradual manner making it even more difficult to notice.

 How I used the Internet in the wrong way:

 As a blogger by profession, being online is a part of my daily job and routine.
 Eight hours is the minimum amount of time I used to work online, and the rest of the time I was online for non-work reasons.

 I started replacing my normal healthy habits with my online habits.
 And it all happened gradually over that period of 5 1/2 years.

 What I failed to realize is that the Internet was consuming me.
 Something which should be used only for work and education became a significant part of my daily non-work routine.
 The Internet became my entertainment, my mode of communication and a way to stay in my comfort zone anywhere and everywhere.

 Besides all of that, one of the biggest challenges I faced was distraction.
 With the urge to consume too much information in too little time, I was reading too much and learning nothing.

 I began my days checking emails and Facebook notifications, and ended them checking emails and reading articles online.
 Occasionally I would become so stressed with information overload, I would use sleep apps on my phone to try to put my mind into a restful state!

 Most telling, perhaps, was the fact that I did not see any of this as a problem.
 Such is the life of an Internet addict.